 - In mid-2010 the office of the Mayor of Saumur contacted Asheville Sister Cities with a request – could we find an intership opportunity for a young man who is in the middle of his undergraduate studies?
 The Saumur committee was happy to oblige.
 An engineering student from Saumur, François de Clarens interned with Asheville Public Works, directed by Cathy Ball.
 He arrived in late September 2010 and was in Asheville until January 2011.
 A perfect fit for his department, François was involved in sidewalk design, surveying, sewer renovation and other Asheville projects.
-As his mother is an English interpreter, his spoken and written communication skills are excellent.
 François was hosted by four successive ASCI Saumur committee families, and with them, visited many of the attractions in and around Asheville.

 - During his visit to Saumur in June, 2011, Saumur Committee Chair Jerry Plotkin met with Saumur Mayor Apchin and several members of the Saumur City Council.

 - A delegation of 25 committee members traveled to France in June of 2017 at the invitation of Mayor Marchand to attend Saumur’s annual Anjou Velo Vintage Festival.
 The group stayed a week and met with the Mayor and his team to renew communications as well as enjoy all that the area had to offer.